Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 who is a nobody on the org chart,

-had sort of amazing power, including making personnel decisions effectively, because he would just go everyone's up over everyone's head along the chain, up to and including the seventh floor management level at the state department and had influence with people on secretary rubio's staff do you know who
+had sort of amazing power, including making personnel decisions effectively, because he would just go everyone's up over everyone's head along the chain, up to and including the seventh floor management level at the State Department and had influence with people on Secretary Rubio's staff.

-my understanding was that it was his deputy chief of staff that came down in in order to uh uh essentially fire me now i think that'd be dan holler formerly of heritage possible possible okay yeah
+My understanding was that it was his deputy chief of staff that came down in order to

 was basically line editing statements out of State Department HQ.

-And what was another hint, too, was that I had flagged for the
+Yeah.
+And what was another hint too was that I had flagged for the

 spokesperson's staff the intention to add Judea Samaria, just the FYI, if this happened, right?